-This type of application can be packaged as virtual machine template and configured within different types of cloud infrastructures and together with a script or web portal the on-demand deployment can be automated.
+This type of application can be packaged as a virtual machine template and configured within different types of cloud infrastructures.
+Together with a script or web portal, the on-demand deployment can be automated.
 The client part (RDP client) needs to connect to the appropriate instance.
-The results of such deployment are discussed in section 4.2.
+The results of such a deployment are discussed in section 4.2.

-3.3 Computational physiology
+3.3 Computational Physiology

-A mathematical formalization of the fundamental knowledge and relation among biological system - mathematical model - is used as a base abstraction to utilize current discoveries of the genomics and proteomics and formalize the knowledge and construct a "Physiome Model".
-Model by its definition is simplification of the complex reality.
+A mathematical formalization of the fundamental knowledge and relation among a biological system – a mathematical model - is used as a base abstraction in order to utilize the current discoveries of the genomics and proteomics.
+It is also used to formalize the knowledge and construct a "Physiome Model".
+By definition, a model is the simplification of a complex reality.

-Constructing the models and integrating them into complex entity which can be used for further purposes is schematically illustrated in fig. 3.2.
-The measurements are done in laboratories or in hospitals.
-Lumped parameter models are usually represented as ordinary differential equations and differential algebraic equations and characterize the reality as topology of discrete elements.
-The imaging methods for processing and analysis (section 3.1) are used to construct 3D models from segmentation and generating of mesh representation connected to physical principles.
+Constructing the models and integrating them into a complex entity, which can be used for further purposes, is schematically illustrated in Figure 3.2.
+The measurements are carried out in laboratories or in hospitals.
+Lumped parameter models are usually represented as ordinary differential equations and differential algebraic equations.
+They characterize the reality as a topology of discrete elements.
+The imaging methods for processing and analysis (section 3.1) are used to construct 3D models from segmentation and generate mesh representations that are connected to physical principles.